Are the cities of South Africa water scarce?

 Cleaning gutters is an important winter chore.

-The gutters need to be cleaned at least annually at the end of autumn; this should be done in any case.
+The gutters need to be cleaned at least once annually at the end of autumn; this should be done in any case.

 The sump into which the rainwater feeds before filtering needs to be cleaned every two months in the wet season; a half hour job.